Combinatorics of combinatorial topology: Mapping cylinder

-\begin{definition}[Quotient poset] Given a subposet $Q$ of a poset $P$, it is easy to see that the adjunction preposet $P\cup_c pt$, where $f\:Q\to pt$ is the constant map, is a poset.
-We call it the {\it quotient poset} and denote $P/Q$. \end{definition}
+Given a subposet $Q$ of a poset $P$, it is easy to see that the adjunction preposet $P\cup_c pt$, where $f\:Q\to pt$ is the constant map, is a poset.
+We call it the {\it quotient poset} and denote $P/Q$.